 2.4.7Focus VisualizationAAYesYes

-3.2.1On FocusA-YesNo Affected Content
+3.2.1On FocusA-YesNo such content

-3.2.3Consistent NavigationAAYesYes
+3.2.3Consistent navigationAAYesYes

-3.2.4Consistent distinctivenessAAYesNoPagination in the site is not consistently labeled
+3.2.4Consistent DistinguishabilityAAYes×Site pagination is not consistently labeled

 3.3.1Identifying ErrorsAYesYes